vezzolter/DSA/Algorithms/Searching/BinarySearch/BinarySearch.md

 # &#128161; Overview
-The **Binary Search** stands out as one of the most fundamental approaches to search for an element in the ordered collection.
-The algorithm is named for the way it divides the search interval in half.
+The **Binary Search** stands out as one of the most fundamental approaches to search for an element in an ordered collection.
+The algorithm is named for the way it divides the search interval in half with each step.
 Knowledge and understanding of it, lays a solid foundation for algorithmic design and tackling more complex problem-solving strategies.
 <p align="center"><img src="./Images/BinarySearch.png"/></p>

 ## Introduction
-**Binary Search** repeatedly divides the search interval of an ordered collection until a match is found or the interval is empty, pretty much like the intuitive process of looking for a particular page in some type of dictionary without any prior knowledge of its content or index.
+**Binary Search** efficiently narrows down the search interval within an ordered collection by repeatedly dividing it in half until the target element is found or the interval becomes empty.

+## Important Details
+- The algorithm is only applicable to sorted collections; otherwise, it may search the wrong half of the data and return no result, even if the element is present.

 ## Algorithm Steps